HadarPinchasi/Target-social-network/README.md

-- For your own comfort:
+--- For your own comfort:
-you can download these databases to your mongodb and log in as one of the users
+you can download these databases to your mongodb and log in as one of the users.

 (we reccomened username :Dobby.
 Password: dd1234567) [test.articles.json](https://github.com/PedutKliman/Server/files/15168247/test.articles.json)